-Barbie is the most famous name in doll collecting.
-The original Barbie was was introduced at the American Toy Fair in New York City in February of 1959 by Ruth and Elliot Handler, founders of Mattel Toys.
+Barbie Dolls is the most famous name in doll collecting.
+The original Barbie Doll was introduced at the American Toy Fair in New York City in February of 1959 by Ruth and Elliot Handler, founders of Mattel Toys.

 Pictured right: The 2011 Barbie Fan Club exclusive doll Ekaterina